 Please note that I did my best to research all facts for accuracy, but if you find any mistakes or updates, please let me know.
 I appreciate your help!

 Please share your thoughts, miraculous discoveries from your own research or experiences, any other amazing facts about the universe, or inspiring stories with me in the comments.

-Share these facts about the universe with someone who might enjoy them.
+Share these facts about the universe with someone who loves to contemplate the miracle of existence.

 Fall in love with life.
 There is so much to learn and to know, and it’s okay if we aren’t able to know everything.
-Stay curious and stay grateful for this amazing gift called life.
-Let the mystery of the unknown ground you in gratitude and awe.
+Stay curious and stay grateful for this amazing gift called Life.
+The mystery of the unknown will ground you in gratitude and awe, if you let it.